-Contra (New England)
+(New England) Contra

-Last updated: April 2025
+Last updated: February 2026

-Since it doesn't involve any taxing stepping or energetic figures e.g. 'galop'ing down a set, ‘balance & kick’ or ‘basket’, Contra is well-suited to the more mature dancer.
-The procedure when popping-out at an end of a line can be confusing, but generally, one simply continues around the end - swapping lines - and often waiting-out before continuing normally, but in the opposite direction.
+Since it doesn't involve any taxing stepping or energetic figures e.g. ‘galop’ing down a set, ‘balance & kick’ or ‘basket’, Contra is well-suited to the more mature dancer.

 Contra is amenable to ostentatious flourishes e.g. twirling when transitioning between circling and swinging… or, for uninhibited flamboyance: the "dip” - not for the novice.